Streamline your supply chain operations with Lowry Solutions. Catch live demos, meet us at Modex 2024!

 What is RFID?

 Radio Frequency Identification (RFID) is a technology that is being widely used to track inventory.
 RFID technology has traditionally been used in supply chain management to track commodities in warehouses.
-The RFID system can read the information tagged on the medication label, such as National Drug Code, expiration date, lot, and serial number.
+The RFID system can read the information tagged on the medication label, such as National Drug Code, expiration date, lot, and serial number, and when integrated with mobile device management solutions, it enables secure and efficient access to this data across multiple devices.

 Hospitals and pharmaceutical manufacturers use RFID tags for authentication purposes and to ensure counterfeit prevention.
 The healthcare industry usually uses RFID product authentication to identify and track patients, medications, and equipment.